AlfredoOrquiz/can-of-books-frontend/README.md

 ## Change Log
 08-29-2022 1444 - There is proof of life on both front and back end.
+08-30-2022 1600 - Lab 11 checklist is compleated.
+The list of books are rendering, and there are no bugs.

 ## Estimates
 Name of feature: Lab 11.- Building CRUD apps with MongoDB